 A playwright who masterfully excavates America's racial and familial ghosts, winning a Pulitzer and reshaping modern theater with formal daring.

-Branden Jacobs-Jenkins emerged in the 2010s as a thrillingly original voice, using the stage to dissect the messy inheritance of American history, race, and family dysfunction.
-His plays, like 'An Octoroon' and 'Appropriate,' are intellectual provocations wrapped in sharp, often darkly comic drama, fearlessly reworking classic forms to expose contemporary anxieties.
-Recognition came swiftly: a MacArthur 'Genius' Fellowship in 2016 signaled his importance, and Broadway success with 'Appropriate' proved his work could command mainstream attention without softening its edges.
-His 2025 Pulitzer Prize for 'Purpose' cemented his position at the forefront of American drama.
-Jacobs-Jenkins writes with a historian's eye and a satirist's bite, creating works that force audiences to confront the uncomfortable specters lurking in the national attic.
+Branden Jacobs-Jenkins won the 2025 Pulitzer Prize for 'Purpose.'
+He emerged in the 2010s as a playwright using the stage to dissect American history, race, and family dysfunction.
+His plays 'An Octoroon' and 'Appropriate' are intellectual provocations wrapped in darkly comic drama.
+He received a MacArthur 'Genius' Fellowship in 2016.
+Broadway success with 'Appropriate' proved his work could command mainstream attention without softening its edges.
+Jacobs-Jenkins writes with a historian's eye and a satirist's bite.

 1981–1996